No two loaves of bread are alike - bread inspection with machine vision

 The Dutch company Niverplast is one of the world's largest manufacturers of machines for inspecting bakery products.
-These machines are supplied all over the world and use image processing technology from STEMMER IMAGING for the reliable detection of faulty loaves of bread and bread rolls.
+These machines are supplied all over the world and use machine vision technology from STEMMER IMAGING for the reliable detection of faulty loaves of bread and bread rolls.

 It all began with plastic bags: Niverplast was founded in Rijssen in 1986 and initially sold plastic bags, such as those frequently offered in supermarkets for carrying home one's purchases.
 That soon became too little for the Dutch, however, and machines followed that could automatically open such bags, machines that could place the bags in cartons or erect cartons, and devices for welding and folding plastics.
 Today, Niverplast's core competence is the manufacture of complete systems with which objects can be inspected, counted and packed.
 Apart from plants for meat, fish, oils and greases as well as other products for the non-food segment, the company specialises in the field of bakery products.

 Niverplast only entered the field of bakery products in 2009, but has grown in the short time since then into one of the world's largest manufacturers of such systems.
 "About 80 percent of our plants are conceived for industrial-size bakeries and are used all over the world", says Albert Danneberg from the Niverplast R&D team.

 Danneberg describes the basic process of such a system for inspecting and counting bakery products as follows: "The pre-baked loaves or rolls can be fed to the machine in two different ways, depending on the user's wishes: we either develop an automated supply direct from the deep freezer, or the frozen dough products are manually placed on the conveyor belt.
 Before the products enter the machine, a metal detector first of all checks whether undesired metal parts have got into the bakery products in the preceding processes."